HigherOrderCO/Bend/GUIDE.md

   return result
 ```

-... because that would mutate the `result` variable.
+... because that would require mutating the `result` variable.
 Instead, we should write:

 ```python
 def is_even(x: u24) -> String: